 A second interworking profile in the direction of the SIP trunk was created, by adding a new profile in this case.
 Select Global Profiles → Server Interworking on the left navigation pane and click Add (not shown).
 Enter a descriptive name for the new profile.
 Click Next.

-On the General screen, check the T.38 Support box.
-All other parameters retain their default values.
+On the General screen, all parameters retain their default values.
 Click Next.

-Click Next on the SIP Timers and Privacy tabs (not shown).
-On the Advanced/DTMF tab, select Both Sides under Record Routes.
-Accept the defaults settings for all other fields.
+Click Next on the Privacy/DTMF and SIP Timers/Transport Timers tabs (not shown).
+Accept all defaults in the Advanced Settings tab.
 Click Finish.